Measurement settings¶

 Only TRION-TIMING/VGPS-V3 boards support PPS synchronization to the falling signal edge.

-To use a GPS signal as synchronization signal, connect the signal to the GPS input of the TRION board.
-Uncheck the Auto setup box in the Sync Setup and select GPS in the Synchronization Input menu (see Fig. 124).
+To use GPS as synchronization signal, connect the antenna to the GPS input of the TRION board.
+Uncheck the Auto setup box in the Sync Setup and select GPS in the Synchronization Input menu (see Fig. 130).

 Note